-The palm reader told me nothing good could come out of my past—which was weird, because I’d just started dating A., a boyfriend from a past life.
+The palm reader told me nothing good could come out of my past—which was weird, because I’d just started dating someone from my past.
 But she was a tired-looking chain-smoker telling fortunes out of her apartment in the Castro and I was feeling uncharacteristically optimistic.

 It seemed so right.
 Fate isn’t something I really believe in, but…OK, sometimes I sort of do.
 Mostly when things are suddenly and inexplicably going well.
 And this was one of those times.
-A. and I had reconnected so easily—despite being on opposite coasts, despite not having spoken in years, despite things having ended very, very badly before.
+We’d had reconnected so easily—despite being on opposite coasts, despite not having spoken in years, despite things having ended very, very badly before.

 The romance of our youth was fueled by The Magnetic Fields, innumerable bottles of cheap wine, and a melancholy longing for some indefinable thing that seemed ever beyond our grasp.